WELCOME TO JUTA TAKAHASHI OFFICIAL WEBSITE

 Soaring, serene and nostalgic.
 I am sure that this work is not a programmed music.
 There are contrapuntal harmonies made from improvised melodies.
 "Evensong" reminds me of Fripp & Eno's "Evening Star".
 Fine ambient work.

-Physical release is SOLD OUT.
-There is no plan for physical reissue at present.
-Sorry for the inconvenience.
+The original physical release (CD-R) is sold out.
+There is no plan for CD-DA reissue at present.

-You can buy this album at CD Baby (FLAC), Store and .
+You can buy this album digitally at CD Baby, Store and .